asmattic/docs/source/linux/bash/index.rst

    * - ``-print``
      - Print the directory name
    * - ``-quit``
-     - Stop after the find case has been found true
+     - Stop after the find case has been found true (don\'t include ``-quit`` if you want to find all instances and not just stop at the first)

 .. code-block:: bash